randomSap/test/README.md

 * Get the network ID from Risk Sense using the network name from the config file.
 * Create an assessment in Risk Sense using the name AppThreat_\<Date\>_\<Time\>.
 * Get an upload id.
-* Upload the csv file using the upload id.
+* Upload the csv file using the upload id to Risk Sense.
+* Start parsing the uploaded file.